GSAI Postgraduate Bursary Scheme (COVID-19 Version)

 Application Process

 Calls for applications are circulated via the GSAI email list.
-Applicants to the 2021 scheme are invited to submit the completed application form, together with a CV, by 15th April 2022 to GSAI Secretary Hanna Bingel-Jones in the first instance: hanna.bingeljones@ucc.ie.
+Applicants to the 2024 scheme are invited to submit the completed Application Form, together with a CV, by 31st March 2024 to GSAI Secretary Anita Barmettler in the first instance: anita.barmettler@ul.ie .
 Applications will be considered by the GSAI committee and applicants will be notified of the outcome within two weeks after the application deadline.

 It is expected that successful applicants attend the GSAI annual conference to partake in the prize-giving ceremony and they may be asked in advance of the event to draft a short conference report.